OzanOcak/website/frontend/src/content/jwt-authentication-system.md

 published: true
 ---

-# Building a Secure JWT Token-Based Authentication and Role-Based Authorization System
+# Building a Secure JWT Token-Based Authentication and Role-Based Authorization System from Scratch

 In today's digital landscape, security is paramount.
 As a developer with a background in computer engineering and over seven years of front-end web development experience, I set out to create a robust authentication and authorization system that not only meets industry standards but also provides a seamless user experience.
 In this post, I will share the key features and best practices I implemented in my JWT token-based authentication and role-based authorization system.
+Note that I built everything from scratch from using third libraries.

 # Key Features